Cannabis post puts Dunedin school on shaky legal ground, says law professor

 "I fear that it would make them worse," he said in his Friday evening message.

-The proposed Bill had been promoted as "controlling" the availability of cannabis.
+The proposed bill had been promoted as "controlling" the availability of cannabis.

-But it was more likely to increase consumption , and to put "more cannabis directly into the lives of our young people, at a critical and sometimes vulnerable time in their lives".
+But it was more likely to increase consumption, and to put "more cannabis directly into the lives of our young people, at a critical and sometimes vulnerable time in their lives".

 During his 26 years in secondary education, while working as a teacher, coach, dean and senior manager, he wrote he had worked with pupils who were cannabis users.